-Poles which are susceptible to unauthorised climbing i.e. fitted with anti-climbing guards shall be fitted with two standard safety signs at the same height on opposite sides of the pole.
+Poles classified as medium or high risk shall be fitted with two standard safety signs at the same height on opposite sides of the pole.
 On two pole structures, fit two signs on each limb of the structure.

 Towers or Masts